Help for Current Students (Undergraduates)

 - SDSU General Catalog: It is advised that students read the SDSU General Catalog and become familiar with the Child and Family Development section.
 Most questions that students have are addressed in the catalog.

 - WebPortal/ Degree Audit Report: We also encourage students to check their WebPortal frequently.
 The Degree Audit Report is available through WebPortal and shows the classes students have taken, the classes students must take, etc. For the first semester that students attend SDSU, the Degree Audit Report is available only at the SDSU Undergraduate Advising Center and not through WebPortal.
-If you meet with Pamela Gardner during your first semester at SDSU, please bring a copy of your Degree Audit to your meeting.
+If you meet with a CFD undergraduate advisor during your first semester at SDSU, please bring a copy of your Degree Audit to your meeting.

 - Reflective Learning Portfolio: Learn about the Reflective Learning Portfolio, a requirement for CFD students entering upper division courses.